-The target revenue for the PM Period is \$126.2 million, reflecting the revenue WELL expects to earn from the provision of electricity lines services, based on prices that will apply for the period.
-The target revenue for the full regulatory year 1 April 2018 to 31 March 2019 is \$172.6m.
+The target revenue for the 2019/20 pricing year is \$168.8 million, reflecting the revenue WELL expects to earn from the provision of electricity lines services, based on prices that will apply for the period.
 Target revenue is determined in accordance with the input methodologies defined by the Commerce Commission.
 These methodologies outline the amount which WELL can collect through prices to cover costs and to provide the allowable return on investment.

-The table below outlines key components of WELL's costs and the return on capital for the PM period.
-Costs are based on expected actual costs for the PM period.
+The table below outlines key components of WELL's costs and the return on capital for the 2019/20 pricing year.
+Costs are based on expected actual costs for pricing year.

 In recent years, WELL has over-recovered on pass-through and recoverable costs due to higher than expected volumes and differences between WELL's actual and forecast Pass-through and Recoverable Costs.
-WELL's forecast pass-through balance is expected to reduce over the 2018/19 regulatory year by \$3.4m in accordance with the requirements in the CPP determination.
+WELL's forecast pass-through balance is expected to reduce over the 2019/20 regulatory year by \$3.7m in accordance with the requirements in the CPP determination.